 - EXTRA- CURRICULAR ACTIVITIES

 The experiences of children are enriched by a range of planned extra-curricular activities, including after-school clubs, off-site visits and outside visitors/speakers as well as opportunities for children to develop their wider social awareness through our disability workshops, enterprise activity weeks and E-Safety training sessions.

 - FORMING & EXPRESSING VIEWS

 St Mary’s School supports Article 12 of the United Nations Convention on the Rights of the Child acknowledging that children should be encouraged to form and express their own views.
-This is encouraged through the appointment of a pupil leadership team, school council representatives and peer mediators as well as through our internal systems which encourage children to become self-disciplined and involved in the daily life of the school and to talk to adults about their views and ideas.
+This is encouraged through the appointment of a pupil leadership team, a pupil 'worship team', school council representatives and peer mediators as well as through our internal systems which encourage children to become self-disciplined and involved in the daily life of the school and to talk to adults about their views and ideas.